 Often when you still your mind and listen quietly to your inner voice you will have creative thinking, or it will protect you from making the wrong decision.
 By switching off your mind from time to time we can achieve relaxation, thereby lowering your blood pressure and find the inner peace we all seek.

 To meditate set aside to start five minutes and gradually increase this time to twenty minutes daily.
-You must be consistent.
+Be consistent.

 How you breathe affects your whole body.
 Breathing involves inhaling oxygen into your lungs and exhaling carbon dioxide through your nose.